 The cost of these equity-settled transactions with employees is measured by reference to the fair value of the equity instruments at the date at which they are granted.
-The fair value is determined using a Black-Scholes model, further details of which are given in Note 15.
+The fair value is determined using a Black-Scholes, Trinomial or Binomial model, further details of which are given in Note 15.